Enemies and AI

 Next we are going to suggest a way of doing team combat properly, and explain

 how to do death cinematic for the last dying enemy of a bunch.
-The whole idea here is that when any of the enemies spots the

 player, all the others should notice this as well.
 It is very easy to go wrong